 • Impaired ability to work/concentrate

-• Loss of self confidence and/or self esteem
+• Loss of self-confidence and/or self-esteem

-• If sustained, bullying can cause lasting damage to a person’s self confidence.
+• If sustained, bullying can cause lasting damage to a person’s self-confidence.

 How extreme does it have to be?

-Whilst some bullying and harassment may involve verbal abuse and physical violence, it can also be subtle intimidation such as inappropriate comments (whether to you or to another person), or unrealistic, embarrassing or degrading demands.
-If you feel that you are being harassed or bullied or that your working environment is offensive you should do something about it.
+Whilst some bullying and harassment may involve verbal abuse and physical violence, it can also be subtle intimidation, such as inappropriate comments (whether to you or to another person), or unrealistic, embarrassing or degrading demands.
+If you feel that you are being harassed or bullied or that your working environment is offensive, you should do something about it.

 What is a Harassment Support Contact (HSC)?

 The role of an HSC is to act as a sounding board by giving individuals an opportunity to talk through their concerns with a trained member of staff who will respect their privacy, discuss options and implications, and generally provide confidential and informal support.
-They may also recommend the member of staff talks to their trade union representative if they are a member of the union.
+They may also recommend that the member of staff talks to their trade union representative if they are a member of the union.

 Who do the HSCs report to?